-In biology, a leaflet is part of a compound leaf.
+In botany, a leaflet is part of a compound leaf.
 Specifically, a compound leaf is constructed of two or more leaflets, often three or five, although in some plants many more.

 An aspen is an example of a simple leaf that is not comprised of multiple leaflets.

-Because of this, a plant is better able to direct or place the leaf in direct sunlight.
+Because of this, a plant with longer petioles, like cannabis plants, is better able to direct or place the leaf in direct sunlight, or, in the case of indoor grow rooms, artificial light sources.
 The greater the available surface to collect sunlight, the better able a plant is to gather sunlight and produce energy.

 In cannabis cultivation, the first pair of leaves that shoot up from a seedling usually have a single leaflet.
 This number gradually increases up to a maximum of around 13 leaflets per leaf, with the average being seven to nine leaflets, depending on the strain/variety and the growing conditions.
 At the top of a flowering marijuana plant, the number of leaflets drops down to a single leaflet per leaf.